 - When there is normal AV conduction and a sinoatrial (SA) disorder then the pacing wire is situated in the right atrium.

-- Have pacing electrodes in both the right atrium and the right ventricle.
+- These have pacing electrodes in both the right atrium and the right ventricle.

 - They allow maintenance of the physiological relationship between atrial and ventricular contraction and also allow the paced heart to follow the increase in sinus rate that occurs during exercise.